OFCE/SIWU/README.md

 `commodity prices.r` produces the real price graph above and downloads data from World Bank.

-Once all dependencies are installed, data should be updated automatically when avalaible.
+Once all dependencies are installed, data should be updated automatically when available.

 `choc de prix.r` is an attempt to use daily data from Yahoo Finance, but some symbols are not always available so we dropped this method.

 Sources are moderately commented and comments are usually in french.

+## licence

+All code, texts and graph are under CECILL-B licence (a french licence in the spirit of MIT licence). data is from open data from providers and subject to specific licence.